 Those people who, because of diets or for health reasons, cannot tolerate a regular coffee drink.

-Those who would like to drink a cup of drink at night without being up until dawn.
+Those who would like to drink a cup of coffee at night without being up until dawn.

 Coffee is naturally acidic, but this isn’t necessarily a bad thing.
 Acidity is what gives coffee its flavor, but not all beans have the same level of acidity.
 Some people may be sensitive to these acids.
 Several years ago, most Americans divided coffee between two distinct types – regular and decaf, and today are concerned about every last detail starting from whether they are organic, the amount of pressure that was applied while brewing or the bean’s country of origin.